caarlos0/env/README.md

 By setting the `Options.Environment` map you can tell `Parse` to add those `keys` and `values` as env vars before parsing is done.
 These envs are stored in the map and never actually set by `os.Setenv`.
+This option effectively makes `env` ignore the OS environment variables: only the ones provided in the option are used.

 This can make your testing scenarios a bit more clean and easy to handle.